Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: The Case of Fake Twitter Trends in Turkey

+While astroturfing attacks are a global problem, we observe \name astroturfing on a large scale in local trends in Turkey.
+Turkey has the 5\textsuperscript{th} highest number of monthly Twitter users and a highly polarized political situation~\cite{turkishpolarization,mccoy2018polarization}.
+The Turkish mainstream media has occasionally reported about the prevalence of fake trends there~\cite{cengizsemerci,bbcturkce,hurriyet,habericin}, primarily sourced through interviews with attackers who manifest themselves as social media agencies.
+These agencies can be found via a simple Google Search for trend topic services and even advertise themselves using fake trends.

+We inspected the attack tweets used to create fake trends reported by Turkish media~\cite{yeniakit,medyafaresi,kaparoz}.
+Additionally, we inspected reports from Turkish Twitter users such as \textit{@BuKiminTTsi}, an account dedicated to reporting fake trends.
+We found a pattern in the structure of the deleted tweets: the content appears to be sourced from a lexicon of Turkish words and phrases, e.g. ``to organize milk frost deposit panel.''
+They do not have a sentence structure nor do they convey meaning and the verbs are always in the infinitive form.
+We call these tweets \emph{lexicon tweets}.
+Our honeypot account also tweeted and deleted such tweets while promoting fake trends.

-In this section, we analyze this instance of the attack.
-First, we inspect and annotate trends since 2013 to find the first instance of the \name astroturfing attack and verify that they are combined with lexicon tweets.
-Next, we show the features of the attack with respect to our attack model.
-Finally, we build a training set and a classifier over it to classify to find all trends that are associated with at least one attack.
+In this section, we uncover a massive \name astroturfing operation in Turkey.
+First, we inspect and annotate trends starting from 2013 and find the first instance of an \name astroturfing attack.
+Next, we show the features of the attack concerning our attack model.
+Finally, we build a training set and train a classifier to classify to find all trends that are associated with at least one attack.